Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Eliza Dushku

-The first excerpt represents the past or something you must release, and is drawn from Polly of the Circus by Margaret Mayo:
+The first excerpt represents the past or something you must release, and is drawn from War of the Worlds by H. G. Wells: